Water Filter for Lead: Certification and EPA Pipe Rules

 Pitcher vs under-sink vs RO

-Some pitchers are certified for lead.
+Some pitchers are certified for lead, like the models in our best pitcher for PFAS and lead roundup.
 Some under-sink carbon filters are certified for lead.
 Some reverse osmosis systems can reduce lead as part of broader dissolved-contaminant treatment.

 Replacement discipline is part of safety